artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ![Screenshot of a managed DOD/BBox and an unmanaged DOD/BBox](/wiki/assets/Screenshot_ShiaBBoxToFullFrame.png)

 When it comes to computing resources, referencing single instances of a Read node asset in a script by using Stamps has less of an impact on CPU and RAM than telling Nuke when and where it should performing its calculations.
-In some instances the full frame Nukescripts casued Nuke to crash due to hitting a RAM ceiling.
+In some instances the unmanaged DOD/BBox nukescritps caused Nuke to crash due to hitting a RAM ceiling.
 Where Nuke didn't crash we see a X to X increase in render times and X to X increase in memory requirements.

 These tests are simple comps, running on old hardware in a restricted 4GB to 5GB RAM environment.
 We might think it's irrelevant and we can just throw more computing power at a compositing problem and not worry about something so trivial as the DOD/BBox.
 But the impact of the DOD is just as relevant in a modern Nuke session referencing 4K plates and multi-part EXRs on a workstation with 96 CPU cores and 256GB of RAM.